Discrete Latent Structure in Neural Networks: Categorical Relaxation and Attention

 \paragraph{Gradients of relaxed mappings.} Recall that our main motivation for the relaxations discussed so far is to obtain a differentiable mapping with nontrivial gradient $\pd{\hat{\mbz}(\mbs)}{}$.
 For the softmax case, the gradient can be found by routine application of vector calculus:

 For the general $\alpha$-entmax family, \citet{sparseseq} show that a (generalized) Jacobian of the mapping $\bm{s} \to \hat{\z}_{H_\alpha}$ has the expression

 and $\zsurr = \zsurr_{H_\alpha}(\bm{s})$ is shorthand for the solution vector.
-For $\alpha=1$ this yields the softmax Jacobian, while for $\alpha>1$ it is a sparse matrix with zeros for all rows and columns outside of the support.
+When $\alpha=1$ this yields the softmax Jacobian; when $\alpha>1$ it is a sparse matrix with zeros for all rows and columns outside of the support.

 \citet{correia2019adaptively} further derive derivatives with respect to $\alpha$ in order to tune this additional parameter via gradient methods.

 \begin{myexample}{\bfseries One-of-K and neural attention.} Attention mechanisms in deep learning are differentiable components that are employed for extracting a single contextual representation of a set of $K$ objects (\eg, words) individually encoded as vectors.
 In particular, in the key-value attention formulation \citep{transformers}, each object is encoded by a key vector $\mbk_i$ and a value vector $\mbv_i$, row-stacked in the matrices $\mbK$ and $\mbV$.
 Given a query $\mbq$, attention is